 Customers from India are clearly polarized.
 They are extremely intelligent or extremely dull.
 Nothing in between.
 And there are no chances to know who you deal with beforehand 🙂 Thanks to “extremely dull” clients India holds it’s 6th place, I’ve had a really hard time with them, but extremely intelligent ones were a REAL pleasure to deal with.
 I belive it has something to do with Indian caste system, that severly affects cultural and educational level of a person, though I’m not sure about it.

 Brazilians do not bring in much money but they find bugs that no one can find.
 Sometimes they use Helpinator in such bizarre ways I could not even think of.
 But somehow it makes me feel related to them 🙂 And they almost always write me in Portuguese!
-I like this language (for example “developer” is “desenvolvedor”, sounds like an de-evolutionizing coding conquistador :), but Google Translate sometimes fail at it miserably.
+I like this language (for example “developer” is “desenvolvedor”, sounds like a conquistador wielding a disintegrator gun :), but Google Translate sometimes fail at it miserably.

 Nothing personal, just business.
 We need this and that, we will pay N. No trickery or fakes, but nothing warm as well.
 Do what you have to do, or get out.
 It’s not that I dislike this approach, but certainly it’s not my favorite.

 And also there’s one interesting notion about customers from USA – they are completely sure that the whole planet lives by american rules.
-No, without any aggression, like “Do what I told you to do”, no. Just because they believe american way is the best possible choice.
+No, without any aggression, like “Do what I told you to do”, no. Just because they truly believe, from the depth of the heart, that american way is the best possible choice.
 But from here I will slide into politics, and I don’t want to do that.

 When I was a schoolboy, our Russian textbooks treated USA and Canada as it was the same country, geographically and socially.
 But in business terms USA and Canada are COMPLETELY different.
 It’s like to compare a small family restaurant to McDonalds.
 In a family restaurant you are treated like a family member, at a personal level, while McDonalds is faceless and cold, even if they meet you with a faked smile.
 That makes a huge difference to me, customers from Canada treat me like I own a family restaurant in their neighbourhood, and they visit me every Sunday, not to just eat but also to talk things over.
 Maybe that’s why Canadians prefer to deal with what they believe to be a small business (which I have), while Americans prefer large corporations.